davidbstein/davidbstein.com/_jekyll/_posts/2021-02-01-NYU-libraries-trick.md

   text-decoration: none;
 }
 </style>

-Quick post.
-Super useful.
-Only works if you have an NYU login.

 This is a "bookmarklet".
 Drag it into your bookmarks bar on your browser.
 You can rename it.
 It'll still work.

 <a class='fakebutton' href="javascript:location.href='http://proxy.library.nyu.edu/login?url='+location.href"> NYU proxy </a>